 The temperature at which shutdown occurs is determined by the enclosure temperature probe's Nominal Failure Threshold and the Maximum Failure Threshold.
 These thresholds are default settings that cannot be changed.
-If the temperature sensors on the backplane or RAID controller module detect a temperature exceeding the Nominal Failure Threshold, a critical event is set; if the Maximum Failure Threshold is hit, shutdown of the enclosure power supplies will occur within 5 seconds.
+If the temperature sensors on the backplane detect a temperature exceeding the Nominal Failure Threshold, a critical event is set.
+If the Maximum Failure Threshold is reached, shutdown of the enclosure power supplies occurs within 3 minutes.
+A third threshold, the Shutdown Threshold, shuts down the enclosure power supplies within 5 seconds after it is reached.